 After all, few things are better than getting to play with an adorable dog while sipping from a delicious drink, right?
 As the name suggests, this event idea involves community members bringing out their cutest four-legged friends for a fun get-together.

 To raise money for your cause, you’ll ask for an entrance fee to the event.
 Just make sure guests are aware of the allergy risks which come with interacting with dogs.
 Also, if your event is open to minors, it’s best to stick to serving non-alcoholic beverages and cocktails.

+We hope you’ll consider trying these ideas this year and it will help you raise more funds for your organization.
 If you enjoyed these ideas and want to keep the inspiration coming, then be sure to check out some the other blog posts posted on our site.

 For more inspiration and tips on how to plan successful fundraising events, be sure to subscribe to our newsletter and receive the best ideas via email.

 Also, if you have any questions about booking the best entertainment for your event, you can reach out to us at (615) 283-0039.
 We’re continually adding new articles, so you get new information.